Updated August 18, 2023

 AC Constantly Running

 In order to efficiently cool your home, your AC provides cooling in cycles.
 Every hour, your AC should cycle 2 to 3 times, each cycle providing cooling for 10 to 15 minutes.
 It continues to do this until the cooling reaches the desired temperature on the thermostat.
-Your AC is not supposed to have excessively cooling cycles and it is not supposed to run constantly.
+Your AC is not supposed to have excessive cooling cycles and it is not supposed to run constantly.

 You can tell if your AC is running constantly if you notice these things: